Pumprlfl/Code2/README.md

 for in loops, get the key/index of the Array hetero Array when it keeps all kinds of data
 homo when it keeps Data of the same type
+parse analyse a sequence of symbols and interpret them (Json.parse) Json.stringify turn something into a string
+"!" means that the Object to be selected is definitly there, without checking for it

 Ballerburg: